johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 Lastly, if the document has not yet loaded, we'll add an event listener with [`document.addEventListener(type, listener, useCapture)`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
 This method takes 3 arguments:

 - `type`: a string representing the type of event to listen for.
 In our case, we're listening for the `DOMContentLoaded' event
-- `listener`: the function that should be executed when the event occurs -- the `fn` arguemtn in this case
+- `listener`: the function that should be executed when the event occurs -- the `fn` argument in this case
 - `userCapture`: a true/false value which specifies if all events of the specified `type` should be executed with the `listener` argument.
 This defaults to `false`

 The next order of business is to create a function that will retrieve the data from the API.
 To do this, we're going to use an [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
 This object will allow us to retrieve information without requiring the entire page to be refreshed.
 This is also referred to as [AJAX (Asynchronous JavaScript + XML)](https://developer.mozilla.org/en-US/docs/AJAX), and is a common convention of front-end development.